Q: What makes Blank Rome's summer program so successful?

 A: Entry-level associates have substantial client contact and assume major responsibility for our clients’ legal affairs as soon as possible.

 Q: Will I have an opportunity to work on pro bono matters?

 A: Pro bono involvement is encouraged across our firm.
 All of our summer associates attend a presentation on our firm's pro bono efforts by Kathy Ochroch, our Director of Pro Bono Services, and are invited to participate in pro bono projects throughout the summer program.
 Summer associates are an integral part of the pro bono team and have worked on matters as varied as asylum proceedings, child custody, domestic violence, estate planning for low-income senior citizens, and death penalty appeals.
 Click here to view the organizations with which our summer associates have worked.

 Q: What type of training do you offer your summer associates and attorneys?

 A: Blank Rome is committed to hiring, training, mentoring, retaining, and advancing an exceptional group of diverse attorneys, and providing them with opportunities for personal and professional growth.
 We recognize that individuals learn in a variety of ways.
 Accordingly, in addition to our rich learning culture due to the commitment and countless hours spent by of our partners sharing their knowledge, we have developed a wide array of learning opportunities and programs to assist our lawyers in achieving their personal professional goals.
 Please refer to our Learning & Development page to learn more about our learning opportunities.

-Q: What types of social events can I expect during the summer?
+Q: What types of in-person social events can I expect during the summer?

 - Cooking Events